 For purposes of this program, foster care means 24-hour care for youth placed away from their parents or guardians under the custody of their local social services agency.
 This includes, but is not limited to, placement in foster family homes, relative foster homes, group homes and residential treatment facilities (excluding chemical dependency treatment).

 For youth who remain in care past age 18, extended foster care includes supervised independent living settings such as host homes, college dorms, shared housing, semi-supervised apartments and other housing arrangements approved by county social workers.

-SELF services will help youth meet their independent living plan goals.
+STAY (Successful Transition to Adulthood for Youth) services will help youth meet their independent living plan goals.
 Services available can vary depending on the county where the youth lives.
 Youth may be able to get help with:

 Independent living skills training

 Transportation, such as bicycles, bus cards, car insurance or repairs for a youth who drives a car related to their independent living plan, and driver's education, permit and license fees